 -

-Style-driven buyers who still want comfort
+Style-driven buyers who still want real everyday comfort.

 -

-People who curl up, read, or rotate positions often
+People who curl up, read, or rotate positions often.

 Where it falls short